sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 Not sure if the Docker Compose deployment type is the right for you?
 Learn more about the various Sourcegraph deployment types in our [Deployment overview section](../index.md).

-The rest of this page provides generic instruction for how to install Sourcegraph with Docker Compose on a server, which could be the local machine, a server on a local network or cloud-hosted server.
+The rest of this page provides generic instruction for how to install Sourcegraph with Docker Compose on a server, which could be the local machine, a server on a local network, or cloud-hosted server.
 Follow these links for cloud-specific Sourcegraph installation guides:

 - [Deploy Sourcegraph with Docker Compose on Amazon Web Services](../../deploy/docker-compose/aws.md)
 - [Deploy Sourcegraph with Docker Compose on Google Cloud](../../deploy/docker-compose/google_cloud.md)